Science Fiction Dictionary

 "We were busy," Rachel sat down in the driver's seat and took hold of the controls.
 "I relieve you..."

 The bulldozer moved through the lunar strip mine...
 "As you can see... this is no easy job.
 It takes over a second for the signal to get to the Moon, and over a second for the information to get back to her.
-It takes a lot of computer power to work this trick, but its worth it.
+It takes a lot of computer power to work this trick, but it's worth it.
 Meet Colonel Robert Boyd, commander of Moon Base."

 "Colonel Boyd, does it help to have Earth-based machine operators?"

 "Sure.
 It costs a lot to keep people on the Moon.
-Now it's like I have four or five times as many people up hear, and I don't have to find air for them or feed them."
+Now it's like I have four or five times as many people up here, and I don't have to find air for them or feed them."

 Technovelgy from Oath of Fealty, by Jerry Pournelle (w/L. Niven).